kingashari/hksuperG/README.md

 totally not available

-If it's not available yet, it means it's still in development mode
+It can be used, but the betting mode is not available and there are still many shortcomings